Also known as: Air around the lung, Air outside the lung, Pneumothorax dropped lung or Spontaneous pneumothorax

-A small pneumothorax may go away on its own.
+A small pneumothorax may go away on its own over time.
 You may only need oxygen treatment and rest.

-The health care provider may use a needle to pull the extra air out from around the lung so it can expand more fully.
+The provider may use a needle to allow the air to escape from around the lung so it can expand more fully.
 You may be allowed to go home if you live near the hospital.

 If you have a large pneumothorax, a chest tube will be placed between the ribs into the space around the lungs to help drain the air and allow the lung to re-expand.
-The chest tube can be left in place for several days.
-You may need to stay in the hospital.
+The chest tube may be left in place for several days and you may need to stay in the hospital.
 If a small chest tube or flutter valve is used, you may be able to go home.
 You will need to return to the hospital to have the tube or valve removed.

-Some patients with a collapsed lung need extra oxygen.
+Some people with a collapsed lung need extra oxygen.